Mrian07/Proyeksi/docs/api/apiv3/example/README.md

 * Token Name: Freely choosable field
 * Grant Type: Choose "Authorization Code"
-* Callback URL: Copy from OpenProject
+* Callback URL: Copy from ProyeksiApp
-* Auth URL: Copy from OpenProject
+* Auth URL: Copy from ProyeksiApp
-* Access Token URL: Copy from OpenProject
+* Access Token URL: Copy from ProyeksiApp
-* Client ID: Copy from OpenProject
+* Client ID: Copy from ProyeksiApp
-* Client Secret: Copy from OpenProject
+* Client Secret: Copy from ProyeksiApp
-* Scope: Type in "api_v3" as we chose that in OpenProject
+* Scope: Type in "api_v3" as we chose that in ProyeksiApp
 * State: You can leave this blank

 After having provided the necessary information, you can press the "Request Token" button which will result in a browser being shown in which the user, not the client as it will impersonate the user, can log in: